sundayluckyenyinna/rulex/README.md

 ### Add a New Condition
 1. Implement the `Condition` interface.
-2. Annotate with `@Component`.
-3. Register the new condition type in your JSON payloads.
+2. Add the new condition type in your JSON payloads.

 #### Example
 ```java